-To curtail what the Government views as excessive use of tax reliefs, it has introduced a limit on all uncapped income tax reliefs from 6 April 2013.
-For anyone seeking to claim more than GBP50,000 of reliefs, a cap is set of 25 percent of income (or GBP50,000, whichever is greater) applies.
-Again, any individual wanting to obtain tax reliefs in excess of these sums should seek advice first.
+To curtail what the Government views as an excessive use of tax reliefs, it introduced a limit on all uncapped income tax reliefs on 6 April 2013.
+For anyone seeking to claim more than GBP50,000 of reliefs, a cap is set of 25% of income (or GBP50,000, whichever is greater).
+Again, any individual wanting to obtain tax reliefs in excess of GBP50,000 should seek advice first.

 What are the tax reimbursement methods generally used by employers in the United Kingdom?

 The most common form of tax reimbursement is current year gross-up.
 This enables the tax payable by the employer and the income to which it relates to be dealt with together in the same year’s tax calculation.

 How are estimates/prepayments/withholding of tax handled in the United Kingdom?
 For example, Pay-As-You-Earn (PAYE), Pay-As-You-Go (PAYG), and so on.

 Employers in the United Kingdom are required to withhold tax from cash payments made to employees.
 The system by which the tax is withheld is known as Pay-As-You-Earn (“PAYE”).
 Employers must inform HMRC of payments made to employees on or before the day on which the payments are made to the employee.
 Employers must also pay over to HMRC the amounts withheld on a monthly basis by the 19th of the following month (22nd if payment is made electronically).